 - A Living Will that informs your doctors that you do or you do not want extraordinary medical measures taken in the event you are incapacitated to prolong your life.
 This document backs up your Healthcare Power of Attorney.

-- A Certificate of Trust streamlines the process when a financial institution or others when they request a copy of your Revocable Living Trust.
+- A Certificate of Trust streamlines the process when a financial institution or others in the event they request a copy of your Revocable Living Trust.
 This keeps the personal and financial information that is contained in the trust private.

-Finally, your Memorial Instructions are detailed so that this burden is take off of your family and heirs.
+Finally, your Memorial Instructions are detailed so that this burden is taken off of your family and heirs.
 This document outlines your wishes for your services.